-If we are unable to formulate a single-tablet fixed-dose combination version of relugolix with low-dose estradiol and a progestin for our women's health indications, its potential commercial opportunity and competitive advantage could be limited.
+If we are unable to formulate a fixed-dose combination version of relugolix with low-dose estradiol and a progestin for our women's health indications, its potential commercial opportunity and competitive advantage could be limited.

 GnRH receptor antagonists, like relugolix, may cause loss of bone mineral density due to the induced hypoestrogenic state that may limit duration of use.
-This risk, and a related risk of hot flush or vasomotor symptoms, may be mitigated by the co-administration of relugolix in combination with low-dose estradiol and a progestin.
-A key part of our relugolix clinical development strategy is to formulate a single-tablet fixed-dose combination of relugolix with low-dose estradiol and a progestin to maintain bone health and mitigate side effects of a low-estrogen state such as vasomotor symptoms, and to facilitate patient convenience and compliance.
-We have recently conducted a bioequivalence study to demonstrate the bioequivalence of the single-tablet relugolix combination therapy with the co-administered regimen used in the LIBERTY clinical program (one relugolix 40-mg tablet and one tablet containing estradiol 1.0 mg and norethindrone acetate 0.5 mg).
-The single tablet met FDA bioequivalence criteria.
-Twelve-month stability studies will be required for FDA approval and these studies are ongoing.
-If we are unsuccessful in our attempts to formulate a single-tablet fixed-dose combination version of relugolix in time for the initial application for market authorization in the U.S., we expect to seek approval for relugolix tablets co-packaged with a commercially available tablet containing both the low-dose estradiol and norethindrone acetate.
-This would potentially decrease our advantages relative to our competition by requiring patients to take two pills once-daily instead of one pill once-daily until the fixed-dose combination can be developed and approved.
+This risk, and a related risk of hot flush or vasomotor symptoms, may be mitigated by the coadministration of relugolix in combination with low-dose estradiol and a progestin.
+A key part of our relugolix clinical development strategy is to formulate a fixed-dose combination of relugolix with low-dose estradiol and a progestin to maintain bone health and mitigate side effects of a low-estrogen state such as vasomotor symptoms, and to facilitate patient convenience and compliance.
+If we are unsuccessful in our attempts to formulate a fixed-dose combination in time for the initial application for market authorization in the U.S., we expect to seek approval for relugolix tablets co-packaged with a commercially available tablet containing both the low-dose estradiol and norethindrone acetate.
+This would potentially decrease our advantages relative to our competition by requiring patients to take two pills once daily instead of one pill once daily until the fixed-dose combination can be developed and approved.
 If our competitors develop a fixed-dose combination with hormonal therapy before we do, or if we are unable to do so, then we would be at a competitive disadvantage and this could limit our commercial opportunity.
 We are not aware of any barriers preventing competitors from developing or achieving regulatory approval of a fixed-dose combination.